 Real Life Experiences

-Although his physical therapy treatments greatly reduced his stump pain, Bill then started noticing that it feels like his amputated leg is still there.
-He feels his foot itching at times.
-He even forgot his leg was amputated and tried to stand up on it after a nap in his chair, almost falling.
+Although his physical therapy treatments greatly reduced his stump pain, Bill then started noticing that it felt like his amputated leg was still there.
+He felt his foot itching at times, and even forgot his leg was amputated and tried to stand up on it after a nap in his chair, almost falling.

-Bill's physical therapist explains that what he is experiencing is phantom-limb sensation.
-She assures him that this sensation is very common after amputation and can improve over time.
+Bill's physical therapist explained that he was experiencing phantom limb sensation.
+She assured him that this sensation is very common after amputation and can improve over time.
 She added several functional exercises as well as use of the mobile app RecogniseTM to help him learn how to move and walk safely in spite of the new phantom limb sensation.
 She also introduced mirror box therapy to help the brain adapt to the missing limb.

-A few weeks later, Bill tells his physical therapist that he is experiencing intermittent burning and tingling sensations in his amputated limb.
-He thinks the pressure of his pants leg could be causing the pain.
-His physical therapist teaches him about phantom limb pain.
-She prescribes exercises to help improve his perception of his right leg and the brain’s representation or body image of the affected part.
+A few weeks later, Bill told his physical therapist that he was experiencing intermittent burning and tingling sensations in his amputated limb.
+He thought the pressure of his pants leg could be causing the pain.
+His physical therapist taught him about phantom limb pain.
+She prescribed exercises to help improve his perception of his right leg and the brain’s representation, or “body image,” of the affected part.

-Bill learns and practices desensitization of the stump, mirror visual feedback/mirror box exercises, and movement imagery training over the next several weeks.

-Bill begins to notice his symptoms are not as easily triggered and do not occur as much.
-He has also started using his prosthetic leg more, and increased his daily activity.
+Bill learned and practiced desensitization of the stump, mirror visual feedback/mirror box exercises, and movement imagery training over the next several weeks.
+He began to notice his symptoms were not as easily triggered and were not occurring as much.
+He also started using his prosthetic leg more, and increased his daily activity.

 Now that he is becoming more active again, Bill’s physical therapist works with his prosthetist to ensure the prosthesis continues to fit well.
-She continues to train Bill on the proper use of the prosthetic leg, and is helping him increase the amount of time he wears it daily.
-Bill continues his program daily with less phantom pain as well as improved strength, walking, and well-being.
+She also continues to train Bill on the proper use of the prosthetic leg, and is helping him increase the amount of time he wears it daily.
+Bill continues his program daily with less phantom pain—and with improved strength, walking ability, and well-being!